Comprehensive Guide to In-App Messaging in 2024

 Notably, in-app messages are stickier than push notifications.
 Research suggests that in-app messaging receives eight times the response rates of push notifications.
 Plus, in-app messages can be highly personalized to send the right message to the right person at the right time, which optimizes their impact.

-In-App Messaging Examples & Use Cases
+In-App Messaging Examples and Use Cases

 Here, we highlight several top in-app messaging use cases to take your app to the next level.